Environmental justice: Reproductive justice

 Many participants in the Reproductive Justice Movement see their struggle as linked with those for environmental justice, and vice versa.
 Loretta Ross describes the reproductive justice framework as addressing "the ability of any woman to determine her own reproductive destiny" and argues this is "linked directly to the conditions in her community – and these conditions are not just a matter of individual choice and access."
 Such conditions include those central to environmental justice – including the siting of toxic waste and pollution of food, air, and waterways.

 Mohawk midwife Katsi Cook founded the Mother's Milk Project in the 1980s to address the toxic contamination of maternal bodies through exposure to fish and water contaminated by a General Motors Superfund site.
 In underscoring how contamination disproportionately impacted Akwesasne women and their children through gestation and breastfeeding, this project illustrates the intersections between reproductive and environmental justice.
 Cook explains that, "at the breasts of women flows the relationship of those generations both to society and to the natural world."

-Cost barriers

-One of the prominent barriers to minority participation in environmental justice is the initial costs of trying to change the system and prevent companies from dumping their toxic waste and other pollutants in areas with high numbers of minorities living in them.
-There are massive legal fees involved in fighting for environmental justice and trying to shed environmental racism.
-For example, in the United Kingdom, there is a rule that the claimant may have to cover the fees of their opponents, which further exacerbates any cost issues, especially with lower-income minority groups; also, the only way for environmental justice groups to hold companies accountable for their pollution and breaking any licensing issues over waste disposal would be to sue the government for not enforcing rules.
-This would lead to the forbidding legal fees that most could not afford.
-This can be seen by the fact that out of 210 judicial review cases between 2005 and 2009, 56% did not proceed due to costs.